About

 2023

 Many Worlds of Ethics: Ethical Pluralism in CSCW.
 Mohammad Rashidujjaman Rifat, Ayesha Bhimdiwala, Ananya Bhattacharjee, Amna Batool, Dipto Das, Nusrat Jahan Mim, Abdullah Hasan Safir, Sharifa Sultana, Taslima Akter, C. Estelle Smith, Bryan Semaan, Shaimaa Lazem, Michael Muller, Robert Soden, Syed Ishtiaque Ahmed.
 CSCW 2023 Workshop.
 October 2023.
-Minneapolis, MN. ( Download from ACM )
+Minneapolis, MN.
+(ACM DL )

 Robert Markum, Sara Wolf, C. Estelle Smith, Simon Luthe, Caroline Claisse, Franzisca Maas, and Michael Hofer.
 Design Principles for Participatory Design in Religious and Spiritual Contexts.
 Spirituality, Religion, and Interactive Technology Design (SPIRITED) Collective Zine.
 Issue 1.
 June 2023.
 (Zine link)